 John was a very playful little boy who loved pulling pranks on the people around him.
-He was always pulling pranks in school on his classmates and teachers, at home on his parents and siblings and the neighbourhood on his friends.
-John always got into a lot of trouble for his pranks and his parents often told him moral short stories to persuade him to stop playing pranks on others.
+He was always pulling pranks in school on his classmates and teachers, at home on his parents and siblings, and around the neighbourhood on his friends.
+John always got into a lot of trouble for his pranks and his parents often tried to persuade him to stop playing pranks on others.
 But John never listened.
 In fact, when he heard the story about the boy who cried wolf, he thought it was an excellent way to prank people.

-Anyway, he chuckled to himself, “there are no wolves in the city, so what was the worse that could happen?”
-John thought about it long and hard and devised a devious little prank to play the next time he went to the playground.
+“Anyway,” he chuckled to himself, “there are no wolves in the city, so what is the worst that could happen?”
+John thought about it long and hard and eventually devised a devious little prank to play the next time he went to the playground.
 He decided that he would pretend to hurt himself and create a scene.
-He wanted things to be as sensational as possible so he even saved up his lunch money and bought a bottle of fake blood from the local magic shop.
+He wanted things to be as sensational as possible so he saved up his lunch money and bought a bottle of fake blood from the local magician’s shop.

 The day to play the prank arrived and he carefully hid a bottle of fake blood in his pocket when he went to the playground.
-He played around with the other children as he usually did, then he pretended to trip and fall.
+At first, he played around with the other children as he usually did, then he pretended to trip and fall.
 He did an exaggerated roll on the grass before opening the bottle of fake blood in his pocket and pouring the liquid down his arm.
-He then threw the bottles as far as he could.
+He then threw the bottle as far away as he could.
 He sat down and pretended to cry while cradling his arm.
 It looked like he had a serious injury and all the children at the playground panicked and screamed.
-Many children ran to their parents and screamed “John is hurt!
+Many children ran to their parents screaming: “John is hurt!
 He is bleeding badly!”

-John expected all the parents to come running to him and after awhile he would start laughing at them and tell them it was all a joke.
+John expected all the parents to come running to him, and after a while, he would start laughing at them and tell them it was all a joke.
 As he expected, he was soon surrounded by many children and their parents.
 Many of the adults also called 911 and John’s parents.
 Since many people had called 911, within a few minutes an ambulance had arrived at the scene.
 John had not yet told everyone that he was pulling a prank.
-When he saw the ambulance arrive with the flashing lights, he realised that things had gone too far.
-He hesitated to tell them everything was a joke.
+When he saw the ambulance arrive with the flashing lights, he realized that things had gone too far.
+He hesitated to tell them it was all a joke.
 He knew he would be in a lot of trouble!
-Since there was so much blood all over John’s hand, one of the paramedics also called the police and within minutes a police car arrived with 4 police officers.
+Since there was so much blood all over John’s hand, one of the paramedics had also called the police, and within minutes a police car arrived with four police officers.

 John’s parents never spoke to him about that day.
-Eventually they did speak to him as lovingly as before, but only after John had showed them that his prank playing days were over.
-He worked had at earning their trust over the next few months and even paid a visit to the police station to apologise to the police officers and to the medical centre to apologise to the paramedics.
-For a while, he was too embarrassed to go to the playground and face the other children and their parents, but since he had been such a good boy for such a long time, on his birthday, some of the kids came over to his house to call him out to play.
-John gladly accepted the invitation, but this time he had nothing devious planned for the playground, he went there simply to play and have fun like everybody else!
+Eventually, they did speak to him as lovingly as before, but only after John had showed them that his prank-playing days were over.
+He worked hard at earning their trust over the next few months and even paid a visit to the police station to apologize to the police officers and to the medical centre to apologize to the paramedics.
+For a while, he was too embarrassed to go to the playground and face the other children and their parents, but since he had been such a good boy for such a long time, on his birthday, some of the children came over to his house to call him out to play.
+John gladly accepted the invitation, but this time he had nothing devious planned for the playground; he went there simply to play and have fun like everybody else!

 Did you enjoy this short story?
 Please support us by liking our Facebook page.